 Indigenous Students Associations

 Many universities have an Indigenous student association, group or club.
 These clubs are social and cultural communities on campus.
-They may host feasts, social gatherings and other cultural events.
-They may also serve as a voice for Indigenous people on campus.
+They may host feasts, social gatherings and other cultural events, and serve as a voice for Indigenous people on campus.

-Contact your university’s Indigenous student services for information about your Indigenous students association, or seek out the association during orientation week.
+Contact your university’s Indigenous student services for information about your Indigenous students’ association or seek out the association during orientation week.